 7. If you have any questions about juries, contact the Director of Undergraduate Studies.

 1. All students in the performance concentrate must present one full-length recital (one hour) or two half-length recitals (30 minutes each) in their senior year.
 Honors Students will perform two full-length recitals, one in junior year and one in senior year.

 2. Further restrictions on repertoire, recital procedures, etc. may exist and the student is required to work closely with his or her major teacher in the planning of the recital.

-3. The student is strongly encouraged to plan ahead and schedule his or her recital date as far in advance as possible.
-Recital time slots are given on a first-come/first-served basis.
+3. The student is required to plan ahead and submit his or her requested recital date by the deadline of October 1.
+For complete information on submitting such requests and other scheduling considerations see Degree Recital Scheduling Procedures.
 Students are also strongly encouraged to consider performing their recitals in the Fall semester or early in the Spring semester, as there is a concentration of degree recitals in April and early May.
-Recitals MUST be scheduled directly through the Publicity Coordinator.
-Complete the Recital Request Form and submit it to Noelle Elliott.
+Recitals MUST be scheduled directly through the Publicity Coordinator, Noelle Elliott.